iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/serverside-validation-clientside-feel/index.md

 url:
 ---

-Clientside validation can help users fix problems before making a request, but client-side validation is often insufficient to do complete state validation.
+Client-side validation can help users fix problems before making a request, but client-side validation is often insufficient to do complete state validation.
 What do I mean by "insufficient"?
 By design, clients rarely have all information necessary to determine if a user's input will pass server-side validation.
 A typical example is a user registration form.
-While a username may follow the clientside criteria for a valid username, newcomers won't know whether their registration will be successful until the server performs checks determining the uniqueness of the username against all existing users.
+While a username may follow the client-side criteria for a valid username, newcomers won't know whether their registration will be successful until the server performs checks determining the uniqueness of the username against all existing users.

 Generally, forms have input validation and state validation.
 State validation requires a combination of inputs and external data to determine validity.
 In these more complex scenarios, you can use HTMX to submit the form and leverage ASP.NET Core's sever-side validation mechanisms to highlight and display problems.
-The approach also means we can avoid creating incomplete clientside validation experiences that can quickly get out of sync with our server-side counterparts.
+The approach also means we can avoid creating incomplete client-side validation experiences that can quickly get out of sync with our server-side counterparts.

 I acknowledge this may be one of the more controversial ideas in this series.
-The idea of "no clientside validation" may be scary to many, but hopefully by the end of this section you may consider this approach an option.
+The idea of "no client-side validation" may be scary to many, but hopefully by the end of this section you may consider this approach an option.
 Let's have a look at how we can accomplish server-side form validation with a client-side feel.

 The first step is to use a validation library.
 In this sample, we'll use [Data Annotations](https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/models-data/validation-with-the-data-annotation-validators-cs), the built-in validation library for ASP.NET Core.
 We need to decorate the parameters in our `PageModel` with the necessary validation attributes.